adityar15/reactsveltevue/readme.md

 # Simple todo app in React, Svelte and Vue

 This project is for a YouTube video.
+Video [link](https://youtu.be/v3rbqX4MmuQ)